michijs/michijs/README.md

   hash: '#hash1'
 })
 ```
-Router and RouterChild are components that represent the mount points of each registered route.
+Router and RouterChild are components representing the mount points for each registered route.

 ```tsx
 const AsyncChildExample: FC = () => {